 How To Teach Your Own Children Like A Tutor Or Home Educator

 Maria is part of the community outreach team at Edu Aid.
-Maria is passionate about ongoing education at all ages, and when isn’t learning new things is a keen walker and cyclist and can be found exploring.
+Maria is passionate about ongoing education at all ages.
+Although not a tutor Maria is very knowledgeable in this field.
+Loves nature and a healthy lifestyle.
+She is a keen walker and cyclist.

 After reading this article, teaching doesn’t seem so daunting does it?
-One of the main reasons that you may have chosen to school your child yourself is the flexibility, the opportunity to bond with your child and make it an overall fun experience for both or all for you and this is something that should be remembered throughout your journey.
+One of the main reasons that you may have chosen to school your child yourself is the flexibility.
+The opportunity to bond with your child and make it an overall fun experience for both or all for you.
+This is something that should be remembered throughout your journey.